quanqinle/WebAndAppUITesting/README.md

    1.1 Configure environment variables
    1.2 Verify `adb` in the console whether it run ok or not
    1.3 If you are about to run the test cases on emulators, you need to create emulators using `AVD Manager`
 2. Install the Appium server program, see [http://appium.io/](http://appium.io/).
-Recommend to inatll it in the way of `Appium Desktop`.
+Recommend to install it in the way of `Appium Desktop`.

 ## iPhone

-1. **Mac OS X is required!**
+1. **macOS is required!**
-   1.1 Appium Server's operation, element recognition, and script execution all require the Mac
+   1.1 Appium Server's operation, element recognition, and script execution all require the macOS
    1.2 Install Xcode, verify the installation until the tested app can be compiled successfully and can be run in a simulator
 2. If you want to run test case on a device, follow the